tomill/openrtb-txtx/README.md

 openrtb-txtx [--in ...] [--out ...] [message name]

   --in string json or text
-  --out string json or text
+  --out string json or text or dump

   message name: default is "BidRequest"
 ```